 The Tankwa Karoo National Park is managed by SANParks.

 The entrance to the park is unmanned, and you are left to make your own way to the park offices to obtain your permits.
-This sense of desolation is soon reinforced as you start passing the many abandoned farm houses that exists in various states of decay.
+This sense of desolation is soon reinforced as you start passing the many abandoned farmhouses that exist in various states of decay.

 Our first “game” sighting was of a handsome Puffadder and I was very reassured by the fact that we were high up off the ground in a bakkie!
 We saw springbok, ostrich, red hartebeest.
 I am pretty sure I saw a pair of Kori Bustards.
 This is hardly fynbos country so the vegetation was unknown and sparse.